haozhe-an/haozhe-an.github.io/README.md

 I obtained my B.S. in Computer Science from University of California, San Diego with Summa Magna Cum (GPA: 3.987/4.0) in 2019.
 I have braod research interests in deep learning and theoretical computer science.

-Email
-haozhean36@gmail.com
+Email: haozhean36@gmail.com

-Or if you are experiencing difficulties reaching Google haozhe.an@yahoo.com
+Or if you are experiencing difficulties reaching Google: haozhe.an@yahoo.com

 I also have a [LinkedIn profile](https://www.linkedin.com/in/haozhe-an/).